DerGuru/The-Resonant/New Chapters/Part1/P1-02_Resonant_Recognition.md

 It waited.

 Patience was not difficult when you existed outside linear time.
-What humans called "minutes" were to it simply states of being—discrete moments that could be experienced in any order, or all at once.
+What humans called "minutes" were to it simply states of being - discrete moments that could be experienced in any order, or all at once.

 It chose to experience them sequentially.
 To mirror the human's perception of time.
 To practice empathy through structure.